nathanpower1/nathanpower1/README.md

 ## Project Summaries

 ### CarbonAdventure
 CarbonAdventure is an exhilarating 2D platformer game focused on the importance of minimizing your carbon footprint while traveling.
 Embark on a thrilling adventure through colorful landscapes, challenging obstacles, and interactive elements while learning about sustainability and environmental awareness.
-(Video is sped up for Demo purposes.
-Id reccommend muting!)
+(Video is sped up for demo purposes.
+I would strongly reccommend muting!)